wilsonliaows/docs/workbot/workbot-examples.md

 ![Customize fields](/assets/images/Workbot/workbot-examples/customize.png)
 *Modify, add, and remove anything from the original sample recipe*

 If you chose to do so, you can test your recipe.
-If not, click on *Skip & test later*
+If not, click on *Skip & test later**

 ![Testing](/assets/images/Workbot/workbot-examples/testing.png)
-* Click on test recipe located on the top right corner, or skip and test later.*
+*Click on test recipe located on the top right corner, or skip and test later*

 Now, you have everything set up on Workato.
 To see the Workbot recipe in action, we need to set up a deal support request.